Zombie Nazis meet a young band of American paratroopers, and the fate of the war and the world hang in the balance.

 There are, as one would expect, great special effects (both practical and digital), along with plenty of bangs, booms, and a good share of blood, guts and gore to go around, which makes seeing Overlord in IMAX a worthwhile venture for maximum effect.
 But oddly (or not so oddly), there are, perhaps, fewer zombies than one might hope for.
 This could be related to the fact that it’s the first R-rated film from Abrams’ Bad Robot Productions, and the fact that Abrams’ has traditionally underplayed the actual screen time of his monsters, leaning a little more into the idea of their presence as a tension builder, than the actual realization of them on screen.

 Still, it’s a pretty straightforward, enjoyable ride, tropey yet fun, thrilling enough to put you at the edge of your seat, and hey, who doesn’t enjoy rooting for the side that’s kicking Nazi butt?
 Its release feels timely against today’s political climate and it stands out amongst the current crop of horror films for its blend of monster movie, action adventure film and war movie.

-In the end, Overlord is exactly what you think it might be: a slickly-produced, zombie-Nazi-killing-action-adventure-sci-fi-horror of a good time at the movies.
+In the end, Overlord is exactly what you think it might be: a slickly-produced, zombie-Nazi-killing-action-adventure-sci-fi-horror of a good time.

 in theaters on Digital now, and will be available on Blu-Ray on Feb 19th.